He may be smallish in size….

 His coat is…

-The Irish Terrier packs in a whole lot of energy and personality into his sleek, lithe body.
+The Irish Terrier packs a lot of energy and personality into his sleek, lithe body.
 He is incredibly active and lively and is always on the move.
+But be warned, these little guys like to bark quite a bit and are not afraid to challenge dogs much more significantly than him.
+It is safe to say that he cannot withdraw from a challenge.

 Which is probably why…

 The Irish Terrier is one of the healthiest of all dog breeds.
-It is very rare for him to get sick, unless he suffers from food poisoning or is actually injured in some type of accident which is probably why he has a very good life expectancy of 12 to 16 years.
+He rarely gets sick unless he suffers from food poisoning or is injured in an accident, which is probably why he has an excellent life expectancy of 12 to 16 years.
+That said, however, they seem prone to developing cataracts, which is why you should ask your Irish Terrier breeder if this is an issue with the puppy’s parents you are considering adopting.

 And while…